NABUCH63/Module_04_Challenge/Python_PyCitySchools_Challenge_Summary.md

     - Student spending compared to scores:

-        No  change was seen when removing nineth grade scores from the overall scores.
+        Thomas High School dropped from the 2nd ranked school to the 8th.
+No change was seen when removing nineth grade scores from the overall.

     - School size compared to scores: